shailshouryya/yt-videos-list/python3.6+/README.md

 ```

 That's all! 🤓
 </details>

-After you install Python 3.6+ and ensure you have the required permissions (if either is needed), enter the following in your command line:
+After you install Python 3.6+ and ensure you have the required permissions as needed, enter the following in your command line:

 ```shell
 # if something isn't working properly, try rerunning this